sameer-goel/aws-machine-learning/10_QnA.md

 - CNN - Convolutional Neural Networks are mostly for __image and signal__ processing.
 - RNN - Recurrent Neural Networks are mostly for __text or speech__ use-cases where sequence prediction is key.
 - Binary Classification - AUC->1 is metric to look for. | logistic or hinge_loss is objective.
-- MultiClass Classification - micro F1 score to look for. | muti:softmax is objective.
+- MultiClass Classification - Macro F1 score to look for. | muti:softmax is objective.
 -